Review & Authorization

 REVIEW AND AUTHORIZATION

 MHN provides coverage for medically necessary treatment of mental health and substance use disorder illnesses.
-We use nationally recognized guidelines (InterQual and others) to review clinical records and proposed treatment plans to see that:
+We use nationally recognized guidelines to review clinical records and proposed treatment plans to see that:

 - The level of care requested is appropriate based on your symptoms